-For international destinations, the traveler needs to complete the “International Travel Checklist” 30 days prior to departure.
+For international destinations, the traveler needs to complete the “International Travel Checklist” 30 days prior to departure or as soon as he/she knows about the trip.
 (Can be found at the link below.)

-Faculty, staff and graduate students traveling internationally need to forward their completed “International Travel Checklist” to the designated departmental staff, who can then forward a checklist with a yes response to the UNL Export Controls Coordinator.
+Faculty, staff and graduate students traveling internationally on College business need to forward their completed “International Travel Checklist” to the designated departmental staff, who can then forward a checklist with a yes response to the UNL Export Controls Coordinator.

-All graduate students traveling internationally must register with the UNL Education Abroad Office prior to departure.
+All graduate students traveling internationally on College business must register with the UNL Education Abroad Office prior to departure.